ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 ```

 ## PERMISSIONS
+- group `sudo` - can do sudo commands
 - group `input` - user has full control over all devices in `/dev/input`
 - group `dialout` - user can admin serial ports and modems
 - group `docker` - can admin the docker daemon
 - group `bluetooth` - can admin bluetooth stack
+- group `debian-transmission` - transmission program creates this user

 ## SYSTEMD